How We Run Your Club

 Organizational Structure and Roles

-The Calgary Dance Club is a non-profit organization, run by elected officials (link to executive page), who rely on a large team of volunteers to assist in different ways.
+The Calgary Dance Club is a non-profit organization, run by elected officials, who rely on a large team of volunteers to assist in different ways.

 You, our club members, are the life-blood of The Calgary Dance Club.
 You help make the club run by attending classes, workshops, and dances, and engage with fellow club members over social media and in-person social events.
 We also encourage you to provide your input into the club by attending our Annual General Meeting and responding to surveys.